realworldocaml/book/duniverse/ocaml-magic-mime/README.md

 The following files need to be edited to add MIME types:

-- mime.types: this is obtained by synching from the Apache Foundation's [mime.types](https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types) in the Apache Subversion repository.
+- mime.types: this is obtained by syncing from the Apache Foundation's [mime.types](https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types) in the Apache Subversion repository.
 - x-mime.types: these are the extension types, so non-standard `x-` prefixes are used here.